psholtz/MIT-SICP/Section-2.1/README.md

  <li>How to abstract procedures using <code>define</code></li>
 </ol>

-So whereas the focus in Chapter 1 was on how to build abstractions by combining procedures to form compound procedures, the focus where will be on how to build abstractions by combining data to form **compound data**.
+So whereas the focus in Chapter 1 was on how to build abstractions by combining procedures to form **compound procedures**, the focus now will be on how to build abstractions by combining data to form **compound data**.

 Linear combinations (from cover)